piegope/doc/docs/en/hub/powershell-module/powershell-commands.md

 		</td>
 		<td>

-Adds the provided system vault permission to system settings.
+Adds the provided system {{ en.VLT }} permission to system settings.
 If a user or group **already exists**, the permission will be **overwritten**.

-If UserId is provided, sets a predefined role or a custom system vault permission to this user.
+If UserId is provided, sets a predefined role or a custom system {{ en.VLT }} permission to this user.

 or

-If GroupId is provided, sets a predefined role or a custom system vault permission to this group.
+If GroupId is provided, sets a predefined role or a custom system {{ en.VLT }} permission to this group.

 		</td>
 		<td>